Heritage Explore Tour – 12 Days

 Elevation: 1334m

 Start our tour with the historical fort town Kirtipur which is about an hour drive from Kathmandu.
-Then we visit magnificent Buddhist stupa called Swoyambhunath followed by a visit of Kathmandu durbar square, old palace square.
+Then we visit a magnificent Buddhist stupa called Swoyambhunath followed by a visit of Kathmandu durbar square, old palace square.

 Kirtipur – Originally a Newari foundation, Kirtipur is still a centre of Newari culture.
 It has been merged with surrounding villages to form the municipality of Kirtipur.
 It consists of many temples, monasteries.
 The town which dates from 1099 A.D. straddles two hills and a large pond in between.
 It is a natural fortress.